gentlerainsky/Flashing-Tiles/README.md

 # Flashing Tiles

-This is an attempt to implement "Steady State Visual Potential" experiment using Python.
+This is git remote add origin git@github.com:gentlerainsky/Flashing-Tiles.git.
 There are 2 associated folders.

 1. `pygame/` is implemented using [Pygame](https://github.com/pygame/pygame) as modeled from [gumpy-paradigms](https://github.com/gumpy-bci/gumpy-paradigms) However the update rate (frame rate) of Pygame is so slow that cause flickering rate too slow as shown in the report as high average error(%).